 This anti-aging skincare guide for mature women over 50 offers tips on choosing products, sun protection, and healthy lifestyle habits that support skin health.
 These tips can help women keep their skin healthy as they age.

-Anti Aging Skincare Guide for Mature Skin Over 50 with Skin Care Expert Will Fennell.
+Anti Aging Skincare Guide with Skin Care Expert Will Fennell.

 Understand Your Skin

 Will pointed out the importance of understanding how mature skin differs from younger skin.
 He said, “the structure of the skin has changed, the amount of oil it produces has changed and therefore it’s not retaining as much moisture.

 So you really need to look at it differently than how you did when you were in your 30’s and 40’s.
 You need to be looking at it in a way that is gentle, but still using powerful anti-aging ingredients.”